DevMountain/chatty/README.md

 ###Step 3: Finish the angular client
 * The MessageCtrl is already provided, as is the MessageService
 * Connect the MessageCtrl to the main.html view as an ng-controller
-* Populate the MessageService with a `getMessages` method that returns a promise which retrieves the chat messages for the app (Look at the "Team TMNT" project for reference)
+* Populate the MessageService with a `getMessages` method that returns a promise which retrieves the chat messages for the app (Look at older Angular projects you've worked on for reference)
 * Add the service to MessageController.js, and call the `getMessages` method, populating the scope var on the `then` from the promise.

 ```javascript